MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 Quantum devices are still an emerging technology, and not all of them can run all Q# code.
 As such, you need to keep some restrictions in mind when developing programs for different targets.
 Currently, Azure Quantum and the QDK manage three different profiles for QPUs:

-- **:::no-loc text="Full":::**: This profile can run any Q# program within the limits of memory for simulators or the number of qubits for physical quantum computers.
+- **:::no-loc text="Unrestricted":::**: This profile can run any Q# program within the limits of memory for simulators or the number of qubits for physical quantum computers.
-- **:::no-loc text="No Control Flow":::**: This profile can run any Q# program that doesn't require the use of the results from qubit measurements to control the program flow.
+- **:::no-loc text="QIR base":::**: This profile can run any Q# program that doesn't require the use of the results from qubit measurements to control the program flow.
 Within a Q# program targeted for this kind of QPU, values of type `Result` don't support equality comparison.
-- **:::no-loc text="Basic Measurement Feedback":::**: This profile has limited ability to use the results from qubit measurements to control the program flow.
+- **:::no-loc text="QIR Adaptative RI":::**: This profile has limited ability to use the results from qubit measurements to control the program flow.
 Within a Q# program targeted for this kind of QPU, you can compare values of type `Result` as part of conditions within `if` statements in operations, allowing mid-circuit measurement.
 The corresponding conditional blocks might not contain `return` or `set` statements.

-## Create and run applications for :::no-loc text="Full"::: profile targets
+## Create and run applications for :::no-loc text="Unrestricted"::: profile targets

-:::no-loc text="Full"::: profile targets can run any Q# program, meaning you can write programs without functionality restrictions.
-Azure Quantum does not provide any target with this profile yet.
+:::no-loc text="Unrestricted"::: profile targets can run any Q# program, meaning you can write programs without functionality restrictions.
+Azure Quantum doesn't provide any target with this profile yet.
+However, you can run :::no-loc text="Unrestricted"::: Q# programs on simulators provided by the QDK.

-## Create and run applications for :::no-loc text="No Control Flow"::: profile targets
+## Create and run applications for :::no-loc text="Base QIR"::: profile targets

-:::no-loc text="No Control Flow"::: profile targets can run a wide variety of Q# applications, with the constraint that they can't use results from qubit measurements to control the program flow.
-More specifically, values of type `Result` do not support equality comparison.
+:::no-loc text="Base QIR"::: profile targets can run a wide variety of Q# applications, with the constraint that they can't use results from qubit measurements to control the program flow.
+More specifically, values of type `Result` don't support equality comparison.

-For example, this operation can **not** be run on a :::no-loc text="No Control Flow"::: target:
+For example, this operation can **not** be run on a :::no-loc text="Base QIR"::: target:

 ```qsharp
     operation SetQubitState(desired : Result, q : Qubit) : Result {